 Chance encounters are what I thrive on.
 Tapping into the sub conscious and recording the everyday people and places around me.

 The immediacy of drawing appeals.
-Capturing the essence quickly.
-Drawing has become the scaffolding of my multimedia practice.
+Capturing the essence quickly, drawing has become the scaffolding of my multimedia practice.

 I have learnt the value of the small sketch and that is how most things start.